 The Psoriasis Diet

 Wondering how to get rid of psoriasis naturally?
 As I always say, your diet is the basis for good health, and it’s no different when it comes to psoriasis.
 Not only is your diet a treatment for active psoriasis, but it’s also a way to prevent psoriasis in the first place.

 When it comes to natural treatment for psoriasis, these are some of the best foods to consume on a regular basis.
 I also recommend these food choices for anyone looking for a psoriatic arthritis diet.
 The more you consume healing, anti-inflammatory foods, the more improvement you will see in your skin’s health.

-Probiotic foods — Consuming foods high in probiotics can support digestion, reduce inflammation and boost immunity.
-Look for organic, raw, cultured dairy like kefir, yogurt and cultured vegetables.
+Probiotic foods — Consuming foods high in probiotics is a great way to support digestion, remove toxins from the body, help reduce inflammation and boost immunity.
+Look for organic, raw, cultured dairy like kefir, yogurt and cultured vegetables which can give your body the bacteria and yeast that it needs to be healthy.
 There have been many, many personal accounts of probiotics clearing up stubborn psoriasis that did not respond to conventional treatment.
 One sufferer had psoriasis on his heels for about 10 years that did not respond to topical treatment.
-He started taking probiotics for a different condition, and his heels cleared up and stayed clear.
+He started taking probiotics for a different condition, and his heels cleared up and stayed clear of psoriasis.
 (13)